rahulpatle/Unix-Commands/README.md

-  cd <directory name> -   to change directory. vi <filename.format> -  to create a file. cp <source filename> <destination filename> - copy file.
+  cd <directory name> -   to change directory. vi <filename.format> -  to create a file. cp <source filename> <destination filename> - copy file. read name - to read any input from console. echo <text> - to print text.
     following are some useful commands for handling file.

     1. :w <Filename> -   writes the current Vim file to disk with name FILENAME.